Your gift is 100% tax deductible.

-Targeted therapy drugs attack parts of cancer cells that make them different from normal, healthy cells.
-These drugs work differently from standard chemotherapy drugs, and they often have different types of side effects.
+Targeted drugs target specific parts of cancer cells.
 Each type of targeted therapy works differently, but all of them affect the way a cancer cell grows, divides, repairs itself, or interacts with other cells.

 Pazopanib (Votrient)